 One initiative, in partnership with the Canadian Patient Safety Institute, is a project on patient safety in Canada’s acute care hospitals.

-The result is a report that introduces a new measure of potentially preventable harm in hospitals.
+The resulting report introduces a new measure of potentially preventable harm in hospitals.
 The measure is linked to an improvement resource containing evidence-informed practices that can reduce the occurrence of harm.

 The report, Measuring Patient Harm in Canadian Hospitals, provides an overview of the status of these patient safety events in Canada (outside of Quebec *), and identifies how the data and associated improvement resource can be used for improvement.